tmorin/plantuml-libs/README.md

 The repository hosts also two command lines utilities.
 The first one (`glib`) helps to generate packages, the second one (`gdiag`) helps to use the packages within external projects in order to bootstrap a local and generate diagrams.

+## Contributing

+Thanks for your interest in contributing!
+There are many ways to contribute to this project.
+Get started [here](.github/CONTRIBUTING.md).

 ## PlantUML library

 The resources can be browsed, from GitHub, with Markdown pages directly in the [dist](dist) directory.